dmitriz/cpsfy/DOCUMENTATION.md

 ## Asynchronous iteration over array
-On of the functions in the above example illustrates how multiple outputs fit nicely in the asynchronous iteration pattern:
+One of the functions in the above example illustrates how multiple outputs fit nicely in the asynchronous iteration pattern:

 ```js